Aquilegia coerulea E. James

 How to Grow and Care

-Columbnie plants can handle full sun.
+Columbine plants can handle full sun.
 It's the combination of heat and dry soil they don't like and mulching will help alleviate that.
-They will self-sow, but new plants can be lost if the summer gets to hot.
-Also, plants tend to be short lived, fading out within 3 years.
+They will self-sow, but new plants can be lost if the summer gets too hot.
+Also, plants tend to be short-lived, fading out within 3 years.
 Hedge your bets and save some seed to sow in the fall or falling spring.

 Native to the Rocky Mountains from Montana south to New Mexico and west to Idaho and Arizona.